RastoH/eXtended-Coop-Controller/README.md

 - D1	SCL I2C
 - D2	SDA I2C
 - D3	OneWire -> DS18B20 - OneWire requires a single 4.7K pullup resistor, connected between the pin and your power supply.
 When using very long wires, or with counterfeit DS18B20 chips and 3.3V power, a resistor in the 1K to 2.7K range may be required.
-- D4    builtin led (reverse polaryty to 3.3V)
+- D4    builtin led (reverse polarity to 3.3V)
 - D5  	action switch (to GND)
 	- short - open, stop, close door
 	- pressed for min 3 sec - turn acess poit (AP) on